mendix/docs/content/en/docs/developerportal/project-management/planning.md

 {{< figure src="/attachments/developerportal/project-management/planning/data-migration-example-epics.png" >}}

-Beside the story details above, the remaining details for your stories are migrated according to their equivalents in [Epics](#epics).
+Beside the story details above, the remaining details for your stories are migrated according to their equivalents in the [Project Management](/developerportal/project-management/) section in the Developer Portal.

 {{% alert color="warning" %}}In [Stories](/developerportal/collaborate/stories/), files are associated with Comments, not with Stories.
 In Epics, files can only be associated with Stories, not with Comments.
 Therefore, files migrated from Stories will lose their Comment context.{{% /alert %}}